Presenting: An updated roundup of how to save with my favorite cash back apps! Here is a list of some of the specific

 Browse through participating retailers on Ibotta and you’ll see a different list of cash-back grocery offers for each.
 Some offers are good at multiple retailers, while some are store specific.
 You’ll need to complete 1-3 short activities to unlock each offer, then buy the participating item at a participating store and upload your receipt to redeem an unlocked offer.
 Cash back goes into your Ibotta account, and at $10 you can cash out via PayPal or for a gift card.
 Ibotta is available for Android and iOS.

 SavingStar is kind of a weird hybrid.
 After you create a SavingStar account, you link your loyalty cards for stores like CVS, load offers online, and buy the participating product at a participating store using your linked card or phone number to redeem the offer.
 At stores without a card, like Meijer and Target, you use the app to upload your receipt.

 SavingStar only works with participating stores, and once you hit $5 in your account you can cash out.
 SavingStar also posts a new 20% off select produce offer every Tuesday, “one or many” offers that are redeemable and track across multiple shopping trips, and occasional free after cash back offers.
 (Note that SavingStar’s fine print says that their offers are manufacturer and shouldn’t be combined with manufacturer coupons.)
-SavingStar is available for Android and iOS, but at stores where you don’t need to upload the receipt through the app (like Jewel and CVS) you can do it all on the web from your computer.
+SavingStar is available for Android and iOS, but at stores where you don’t need to upload the receipt through the app you can do it all on the web from your computer.